All posts

 • Real-time analysis with API access

-Pricing: Tiered plans starting at $9.99/month
+Pricing: Tiered plans starting at $9.99/month.

 Winston AI

-Best for: Document-heavy workflows
+Best for: Document-heavy workflows.

 Winston AI distinguishes itself with OCR capabilities, making it ideal for checking scanned documents, handwritten notes, and PDFs.
+This makes it uniquely useful for legal teams and academic institutions dealing with physical document submissions.

 Key Features: